FaxTerra

 Agency-specific examples:

-- **USCIS**: Evidence and Requests for Evidence (RFEs) often accept fax to the specific service center listed in your notice.
+• **USCIS**: Evidence and Requests for Evidence (RFEs) often accept fax to the specific service center listed in your notice — see how to fax a USCIS RFE response.

-- **VA (Veterans Affairs)**: Disability claims evidence, healthcare authorizations, and benefit verifications — submit by fax to the specific Regional Office.
+• **VA (Veterans Affairs)**: Disability claim evidence, DFAS retired pay, and benefit verifications — see how to fax the VA.

 Always verify the fax number on the agency's official .gov website immediately before sending.
 Fax numbers change, and some third-party sites publish outdated routing.